 05/30/2014: Shooter's Report Part I: High Performance, High Resolution, High Functionality

-Panasonic has taken their flagship GH camera to the next level with the new Panasonic GH4.
-As one might expect, given the sneak-peak of its prototype shown at CES this year, the "4" in the name will surely come to represent "4K."
+Panasonic takes their flagship GH camera to the next level with the new Panasonic GH4.
+As one might expect, given the sneak-peek of its prototype shown at CES this year, the "4" in the name will surely come to represent "4K."
 The Panasonic GH4 is the world's first mirrorless camera with 4K video recording capabilities.

 Panasonic has also said the new sensor delivers twice the readout speed compared to the GH3, which clocked in at around 100 milliseconds.
 The new GH4 sensor is said to have a high-speed readout of under 50 milliseconds.
 What does this all mean?
 The GH4 should be significantly better at handling rolling shutter in both stills (when using the electronic shutter) and video with Full HD 60 frames per second readout.